-Capistrano Unified School District conducts surfing classes for students at Salt Creek Beach througout the school year.
+Capistrano Unified School District conducts surfing classes for students at Salt Creek Beach throughout the school year.
 The beach remains open to the public during these times.
-Please see the links below for days and times the beach may be affected.
+Please see the link below for days and times the beach may be affected.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.